AlejandroDavidArzolaSaavedra/CNN-CT-BRAIN/README.md

 ## Requirements

-To run this project, you'll need to follow these steps:
+To run this project, please follow these steps:

 1. **Download the dataset:**
    - Visit the dataset page on Kaggle: [CT Scan Images of the Brain](https://www.kaggle.com/datasets/trainingdatapro/computed-tomography-ct-of-the-brain) and download it.